-One of the most confusing aspects areas of HIPAA legislation is HIPAA compliance for self-insured group health plans – or self-administered health group plans.
+One of the most confusing aspects of HIPAA legislation is HIPAA compliance for self-insured group health plans and self-administered health group plans.

-The Administrative Simplification Rule of the Health Insurance Portability and Accountability Act (HIPAA) put in place obligations on health care clearinghouses, certain healthcare providers and health plans (collectively known as “Covered Entities”) to adhere with national standards for electronic health care transactions, unique health identifiers, and data security.
+The Administrative Simplification Rules of the Health Insurance Portability and Accountability Act (HIPAA) put in place obligations on healthcare clearinghouses, certain healthcare providers and health plans (collectively known as “Covered Entities”) to adhere with national standards for electronic healthcare transactions, the use of unique identifiers, and privacy and security.

 The standards were formulated by the U.S. Department of Health & Human Services and released in 2000 (the HIPAA Privacy Rule) and 2003 (the HIPAA Security Rule).
 Subsequent changes, guidelines and companion Rules have shaped HIPAA compliance for self-insured group health plans to allow for advances in technology and changes in working processes.

 As a result of the complicated nature of HIPAA, and to better comprehend what HIPAA compliance for self-insured group health plans involves, it is practical to define what a self-insured group health plan actually is.
 A self-insured group health plan is one in which an employer takes on the financial risk for providing healthcare benefits to its staff as opposed to buying a “fully-insured” plan from an insurance provider.

 Typically, a self-insured employer will establish a special trust fund to earmark money (corporate and employee contributions) to pay incurred claims and either administer the plan themselves or – more typically for larger employers – retain the services of an outside third-party administrator.
 A self-insured group health care plan can also incorporate medical expense reimbursement, flexible spending account plans (medical FSAs), and health reimbursement account plans (HRAs).